Biology Major

 Bio II: Genetics

-and Bio II: Genetics Lab (second semester, freshman year)
+and Bio II: Genetics Lab (second semester, first year) BIO 151L Can be taken in place of 102L

 4